material-extensions/material-icons-browser-extension/README.md

 <b>Install directly from the <a href="https://chrome.google.com/webstore/detail/material-icons-for-github/bggfcpfjbdkhfhfmkjpbhnkhnpjjeomc">Chrome Web Store</a> | <a href="https://microsoftedge.microsoft.com/addons/detail/material-icons-for-github/khckkdgomkcjjnpgjmdmbceiddlmiolb">Microsoft Edge Addons Store</a> | <a href="https://addons.mozilla.org/en-US/firefox/addon/material-icons-for-github/">Firefox Addons</a></b></div>

+*Note: The Firefox Addon is currently waiting for review.
+They seem to be overloaded and the extension has been in the review queue for multiple weeks.
+In the meantime, you can install the extension manually from the latest release*

 ---

 <a href="https://github.com/PKief/vscode-material-icon-theme"><img src="https://img.shields.io/badge/last_built_with_vscode_theme-v4.10.0-blue" /></a>